joseortizcostadev/EasyRemotePushNotifications/README.md

 • In the configuration panel, you'll configure your project using three easy steps. <br>
 • 1.First, you'll upload your development or production certificate to our server. <br>
 • Then, you'll be able to download our ERPN API or download it from this repo.
 You can find an example about how to use         our ERPN API in the ERPN_Setup.swift file located in this repo. <br>
-• Finally, you'll have to configure the transport security in your info.plist file of your project. <br>
+• Finally, you'll have to configure the transport security in your info.plist file of your project.

-     ``` xml
+     ```
      <key>NSAppTransportSecurity</key>
 	<dict>
 		<key>NSExceptionDomains</key>